CHE-449, Chemistry Research

 Start Guide or Tutorial

-to view the 20 most relevant chapters from your ebooks results list.
+to view the 20 most relevant chapters from your ebooks list.

-ebrary titles in a specific call number section (shown right):
+titles in a call number section of your topic.

 Use Advanced search.
-Change Search in menu to LC Call Number.
-Type
+Change Search in menu to LC Call Number (shown right).
+Key in from and to call numbers.

 It's like browsing virtual ebrary shelves.